asainnp/routekeys/README.md

 # routekeys
-route keyboard to other computer at low, tty, level
+route keyboard and mouse to other computer at low, tty, level

 function like: tty alternative for synergy